rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 The first solution has the advantage of moving the collection forward, not backward like the second solution.
 It does however have the downside that it could keep objects alive longer than the second solution would.
-In the implementation for Rubinius we've chosen for the first option, mainly because it proved to be the simplest to implement and it moves the so-called wavefront forward.
+In the implementation for Rubinius we've chosen the first option, mainly because it proved to be the simplest to implement and it moves the so-called wavefront forward.

-The other we need for this check, is knowing whether an object is white, grey or black.
-As you might remember, I've said before that these states might not be explicitly modelled.
+The other thing we need for this check is to know whether an object is white, grey or black.
+As you might remember, I've said before that these states might not be explicitly modeled.
 This was actually the case in Rubinius.
 There was a way to determine that an object was black, namely when it was marked but not in the mark stack anymore.
 The first check is easy and cheap, but the second check isn't.
 We would have to scan the